 Strength of hardened concrete measured by the compression test.
-The compressive strength of concrete is a measure of the concrete's ability to resist loads which tend to compress it.
+The compression strength of concrete is a measure of the concrete's ability to resist loads which tend to compress it.
 The compressive strength is measured by crushing cylindrical concrete specimens in compression testing machine.

 The compressive strength of concrete is calculated by the failure load divided with the cross sectional area resisting the load and reported in pounds per square inch in US customary units and mega pascals (MPa) in SI units.
 Concrete's compressive strength requirements can vary from 2500 psi (17 MPa) for residential concrete to 4000psi (28 MPa) and higher in commercial structures.
 Higher strengths upto and exceeding 10,000 psi (70 MPa) are specified for certain applications.

-The Importance of Determining the Compressive Strength:
+Importance of Determining the Compressive Strength:

 Compressive strength results are primarily used to determine that the concrete mixture as delivered on site meets the requirements of the specified strength, fc', in the job specification.
 Cylinders tested for acceptance and quality control are made and cured in accordance with procedures described for standard-cured specimens in ASTM C-31, Standard Practice for Making and Curing Concrete Test Specimens in the Field.
 For estimating the in place concrete strength, ASTM C-31 provides procedures for field-cured specimens.
 Cylindrical specimens are tested in accordance with ASTM C-39, standard Test Method for Compressive Strength of Cylindrical Concrete Specimens.